-In accordance with and subject to the terms and conditions of the Reorganization Agreement, the following will occur in chronological order: (i) the Spin Off; (ii) the Merger; (iii) the Tube Turns Merger; (iv) the Bell Merger; and (v) the GTC Contribution.
-Immediately after the Reorganization, GTC proposes to engage in two additional transactions: (i) the Reverse Stock Split and (ii) the Reincorporation.
+In accordance with and subject to the terms and conditions of the Reorganization Agreement, the following will occur in chronological order: (i) the Spin Off; (ii) the Tube Turns Merger; (iii) the Bell Merger; (iv) the Merger; and (v) the GTC Contribution.
+Immediately after and conditioned upon the approval of the Reorganization, GTC proposes to engage in two additional transactions: (i) the Reverse Stock Split and (ii) the Reincorporation.